laminas/laminas-cache/docs/book/v3/psr6.md

 ## Time-Related Operations

-By default, the PSR-6 cache decorator uses the systems timezone to determine cache expirations.
-This can be changed by passing an `lcobucci/clock` `Clock` implementation to the `CacheItemPoolDecorator#__construct`.
+By default, the PSR-6 cache decorator uses the systems time to determine cache expirations.
+This can be changed by passing a [`stella-maris/clock`](https://packagist.org/packages/stella-maris/clock) `Clock` implementation to the `CacheItemPoolDecorator#__construct`.
 By doing so, the method `CacheItemInterface#expiresAfter` uses that `Clock` to calculate the cache items TTL when passing a `DateInterval` instance.